Registration

 I registered online, but my payment was declined.
 What does this mean?

-Please note: Payment is required for online registration.
-If your payment is declined, please contact the UFR STAPS registration office to complete your registration.
+Please note that payment is required for online registration.
+If your payment is declined, contact the UFR STAPS registration office to complete your registration.

 What is the difference between these three numbers?
-The Base-Elèves Académique ( BEA) is a number assigned to every sixth-grade student in France to identify them individually in secondary education.
-The Identifiant National Etudiant ( INE) has been assigned to all students enrolled in their senior year of high school in France since 1995 or who are already enrolled in a French public higher education institution.
+The Base-Elèves Académique ( BEA) is a number assigned to every sixth-grade student in France to identify them individually in secondary school.
+The Identifiant National Etudiant ( INE) has been assigned to all students enrolled in their final year of high school in France since 1995 or who are already enrolled in a French public institution of higher education.

 Since 2018, the INE number has consisted of eleven characters, of which only the last two are letters.